-Students will graduate with an OTD, a professional clinical doctorate degree.
-Students who choose the OTD may choose from multiple concentrations in productive aging, work and industry, social participation and the environment, children and youth, neurorehabilitation and rehabilitation science.
+In the second year of study, doctoral students start developing their advanced practice skillset and the ability to participate in scholarly work.
+They may choose from multiple concentrations such as productive aging, social participation and the environment, children and youth, work and industry, neurorehabilitation and rehabilitation science.
 Click here to view the OTD curriculum grid.

-As an OTD graduate, you will be eligible to sit for the NBCOT examination to become a practicing occupational therapist.
+With an OTD degree, you will be eligible to sit for the NBCOT examination to become a practicing occupational therapist.
 The exam is administered by the National Board for Certification in Occupational Therapy (NBCOT), located at One Bank Street, Suite 300, Gaithersburg, MD 20878.
 NBCOT’s phone number is (301) 990-7979 and its web address is www.nbcot.org.
 See our NBCOT Pass Rate.

 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification exam or attain state licensure.

-A baccalaureate degree from an accredited college/university or enrollment in an affiliated 3-2 program and satisfactory completion of all prerequisite coursework.
+A baccalaureate degree from an accredited college/university or enrollment in an affiliated 3-2 program (becomes a 3-3 with an OTD) and satisfactory completion of all prerequisite coursework.
 Prerequisite courses can be taken online or outside of the degree-granting school, as long as they are from an accredited institution.
 Advanced placement (AP) courses and test scores do not count for prerequisites.
-The following six prerequisite courses (3 semester hours each) must be completed with grades of B or better and at least four of the six courses must be complete at time of application:
+The following six prerequisite courses (3 semester hours each or equivalent if on quarter system) must be completed with grades of B or better and at least four of the six courses must be complete at time of application:

 Three letters of recommendation are required from: